SyedSami07/AI-driven-intelligent-Ecommerce-Ecosystem/README.md

 # 🍎 FRUID: AI-driven Intelligent E-commerce Ecosystem

 FRUID is a modern e-commerce platform built using PHP, Machine Learning, and Deep Learning.
-It combines a typical shopping experience with Artificial Intelligence, Image Classification, Cyberbullying Detection, and Real-time Logistics.
+It combines a typical shopping experience with Artificial Intelligence, Image Classification, Cyberbullying Detection, and Real-time Logistics. it’s not just a regular shop.
+I have turned the shops into smart spaces using AI automation.
+This makes managing the store easier and makes shopping better for everyone

 ## Features